Jacob Waguespack: Tampa Bay Rays

 On January 15, 2024, Waguespack signed a minor league contract with the Tampa Bay Rays organization.
-On March 15, Tampa Bay selected his contract to the 40–man roster.
+On March 15, Tampa Bay selected his contract to the 40-man roster.
 He made four appearances for the Rays before he was optioned down to the Triple–A Durham Bulls on April 13.
 Waguespack suffered a shoulder injury while playing for Durham, and was placed on the injured list on May 6.
-After the injury was diagnosed as shoulder inflammation, he was transferred to the 60–day injured list on May 18.
+After the injury was diagnosed as shoulder inflammation, he was transferred to the 60-day injured list on May 18.

 On November 4, 2024, Waguespack and the Rays agreed to a one–year contract extension for the 2025 season worth $1.3 million.
-He was optioned to Triple-A Durham to begin the season, where he posted a 1-0 record and 0.46 ERA with 18 strikeouts over 15 appearances.
+He was optioned to Triple-A Durham to begin the season, where he posted a 1–0 record and 0.46 ERA with 18 strikeouts over 15 appearances.
 Waguespack was designated for assignment by Tampa Bay on July 25, 2025.
 He was released by the team after clearing waivers on July 28.

 Philadelphia Phillies (second stint)

 On August 4, 2025, Waguespack signed a minor league contract with the Philadelphia Phillies.
-He elected free agency on November 6.
+In 10 appearances for the Triple-A Lehigh Valley IronPigs, he logged a 1–0 record and 5.40 ERA with 13 strikeouts across 13 1/3 innings pitched.
+Waguespack elected free agency following the season on November 6.

+Milwaukee Brewers

+On January 29, 2026, Waguespack signed a minor league contract with the Milwaukee Brewers.
+On May 4, Waguespack was released by the Brewers organization.
+On May 10, he re-signed with Milwaukee on a new minor league contract.
+Waguespack made 16 appearances for the Triple-A Nashville Sounds, recording a 1.66 ERA with 33 strikeouts and one save across 21 2/3 innings pitched.

+Detroit Tigers

+On June 10, 2026, Waguespack was traded to the Detroit Tigers in exchange for a player to be named later or cash considerations.
+Two days later, the Tigers selected Waguespack's contract, adding him to their active roster.